 Navy Reserve Officers Training (NROTC)

-With the Navy Reserve Officers Training you can:
+With the Navy Reserve Officers Training you can apply while in high school or college and receive:

-- Receive up to $180,000 to cover the cost of earning your degree at more than 160 leading colleges and universities.
+- Up to $180,000 to cover the cost of earning your degree at more than 160 leading colleges and universities.

-- Receive money for tuition, lab fees, and textbooks.
+- Money for tuition, lab fees, and textbooks.

-- Receive a monthly spending allowance for up to five years of college.
+- A monthly spending allowance for up to five years of college.

 While in the NROTC program you: